tex-persian/xepersian/.github/pull_request_template.md

 - [ ] Relevant to the `bidi` package
 - [ ] [The `bidi` package issue tracker](https://github.com/tex-persian/bidi/issues) has been searched for similar issues?
 - [ ] [The `xepersian` package issue tracker](https://github.com/tex-persian/xepersian/issues) has been searched for similar issues?
-- [ ] Issue tracker has been searched for similar issues?
 - [ ] Links to <tex.stackexchange.com> discussion if appropriate
 - [ ] Links to <qa.parsilatex.com> discussion if appropriate
 - [ ] Tests added to cover new/fixed functionality